MediaComem/comem-webdev/subjects/cli/README.md

 <!-- slide-column -->

 The prompt is not always `$>`.
-For example, by default on macOS, the prompt is `bash-3.2$`.
+For example, by default on macOS, the prompt is `bash-3.2$` (at the time of writing).

 <!-- slide-column 30 -->